Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Exact analysis for response-adaptive procedures

 This section presents the theoretical results of this paper.~\autoref{sect:model} introduces the model and notation for a two-arm trial with binary outcomes using an RA~procedure.
 In~\autoref{Sect:MarkovChain}, the evolution of the trial history, describing the accrual of information in the trial, is summarized by a lower-dimensional Markov chain generalizing the Markov chain in~\citet{wei1990statistical} to allow for complex RA designs, which is illustrated by three examples.
 In~\autoref{sect:likelihood} we show that this Markov chain formulation leads to a simple expression of the data likelihood, extending, e.g.,~\citet[eq.
 (1)]{yi2013exact}, and we show that the expression also holds when it is only guaranteed that the outcomes are exchangeable.
 In~\autoref{subsect:exact_tests}, we use this expression of the data likelihood to provide methods for constructing conditional and unconditional exact tests for binary outcomes collected using an RA~procedure.

 Throughout the paper, calligraphic font is used for sets, Greek and lowercase letters for deterministic variables, uppercase letters for random variables, bold weight for vectors and matrices, and blackboard bold font for probability and expectation operators, as well as indicators.
+For indices, we will use the calligraphic capitalized index variable to refer to the index set and the overlined index to refer to the highest element, e.g.,~$i\leq\Iend$ for all~$i\in\calI$.
 Furthermore, tuples are denoted by round brackets, closed intervals by square brackets, half-closed intervals by round and square brackets, and sets by curly brackets.
-Notation \mbox{$x:y:z$} is used to denote a set of values with step-size~$y$ starting at~$x$ and ending at~$z$.
-We let~$\wedge$~($\vee$) denote logical \emph{and}~(\emph{or}) and define~$\min(\emptyset)=\infty$ with~$\emptyset$ the empty set.
+Notation~\mbox{$x:y:z$} is used to denote a range of values with step-size~$y$ starting at~$x$ and ending at~$z$.
+We let~$\wedge$~($\vee$) denote logical \emph{and}~(\emph{or}) and define~$\min(\emptyset)=\infty$ with~$\emptyset$ the empty set. \autoref{symbol_table} contains a notation table for the paper.